WinstonN/MailChimp-API-3.0-PHP-Wrapper/README.md

 - Timestamp format: "YYYY/MM/DD HH:MM:SS"

-If you dont feel like this helps you or brightens your day, then this .gif of some dogs is the best I can do.
+If you dont feel like this helps you, then this .gif of some dogs is the best I can do.

 ![OMFGDOGS](http://omfgdogs.com/omfgdogs.gif)